-This section discusses the consolidation phase of the algorighm, that is, how we determine to consolidate a new Index Chunk.
-How we best choose differing configuration values for different chains, and how the algorithm creates our enhanced, adaptive Bloom filters.
+This section discusses the consolidation phase of the algorithm, that is, how the system determines when to consolidate a new index chunk, how we best choose differing configuration values for different chains, and how the algorithm creates our enhanced, adaptive Bloom filter files.

-As a very meager first pass at explaining this important process, we can say that it is a continually running process that periodically wakes up and process any new blocks that may have appeared since the process last ran.
-During the initial phase scraping a new chain, the process runs continually.
+As a very meager first pass at explaining this important process, we can say that it is a continually running process that periodically wakes up and processes any new blocks that may have appeared since the process last ran.

+During the initial phase of scraping a new chain, the process runs continually with no delay between runs.
 Once caught up to the head of the chain, the process sleeps as long as the block time for the chain so as to place as small a burden on the machine as possible.

 The process remembers, each time it runs, where it last left off.
-In this way, it can pick up the next time around at that point.
-The process calls the Blaze process with the pre-configured (or user supplied) number of blocks to process.
-Once Blaze is finished, the Consolidation Loop decide if it's time to create a chunk.
+In this way, the algorithm can pick up where it left off the next time it starts.
+The process calls Blaze with the pre-configured (or user-supplied) number of blocks to process.
+Once Blaze is finished, the Consolidation Loop decides if it's time to create a chunk.
 This decision is different for each chain.
-On Ethereum mainnet, we've chosen to use a certain number of appearance records (2,000,000) as the break-off point for a chunk (not forgetting the snap-to-grid feature mentioned below.)
+On mainnet, we've chosen to use a certain number of appearance records (2,000,000) as the break-off point for a chunk (not forgetting the snap-to-grid feature mentioned below.
 This produces a new chunk about twice a day.

-On the Gnosis, this many records would take many days to produce.
-On some private chains, this many appearances may never happen.
+On the Gnosis, 2,000,000 records would take many days to produce (due to its much lower usage).
+On some private chains, 2,000,000 appearances may never happen.
 Each chain must be evaluated separately.

-A decent approximation of how often to create a chunk is to divide the number of seconds in a day by the block time and create a chunk after than many blocks.
-Be careful though-this does not always work.
-During the 2016 dDos attack on Ethereum mainnet, many millions of appearances were created in very few blocks.
-This tends to skew the results which is why we break off after a certain number of appearances.
+A decent approximation of how often to create a chunk is to divide the number of seconds in a day by the block time and create a chunk after that many blocks.
+Be careful, though-this does not always work.
+During the 2016 dDos attack on the Ethereum mainnet, millions of appearances were created in very few blocks.